AckerlyXu/heima/articles/virtual-machines/linux/classic/attach-disk.md

 [!INCLUDE [howto-attach-disk-windows-linux](../../../../includes/howto-attach-disk-linux.md)]

-## <a name="how-to-initialize-a-new-data-disk-in-linux" id="initialize-a-new-data-disk-in-linux"></a> Initialize a new data disk in Linux
+## Initialize a new data disk in Linux
 1. SSH to your VM.
 For more information, see [How to log on to a virtual machine running Linux][Logon].
 2. Next you need to find the device identifier for the data disk to initialize.
 There are two ways to do that: